postsharp/Metalama.Documentation/content/conceptual/using/fabrics/configuring-many-projects.md

 # Adding aspects to many aspects

-If you have a repository or a solution composed of several projects, it is sometimes useful to add aspects from a central place.
+If you have a repository or a solution composed of several projects, adding aspects from a central place is sometimes useful.
 This article explains several approaches.

-Note that the same approaches also work when you want to configure aspect libraries or add architecture rules.
+Note that the same approaches also work when configuring aspect libraries or adding architecture rules.

 ## Using transitive project fabrics

-_Transitive project fabrics_ are fabrics that are executed in any project that _references_ the assembly that contains the fabric, either as a project reference or as a package reference.
+_Transitive project fabrics_ are executed in any project that _references_ the assembly containing the fabric, either as a project or package reference.

 ### Execution order of transitive fabrics